Invasive plants of southeastern US forests

 In early 2020, we were asked to collaborate with the Strategic Conservation Assessment (SCA) of Gulf Coast Landscapes project, to use some of our invasive plant modeling outputs to develop indices of invasion susceptibility across the Gulf Coast region.
 We are collaborating with Dr. Kristine Evans, of the MSU Wildlife, Fisheries, & Aquaculture Department on that work.

-We also were heavily involved with an online outreach project, the Invasive Plant Atlas of the Mid-South, that provides distribution maps of many invasive plants of the region, as well as fact sheets on some of the more problematic species.
-Most of the distribution data from this project also are available via EDDMapS (Early Detection & Distribution Mapping System).
+We also were heavily involved with an online outreach project, the Invasive Plant Atlas of the Mid-South, that mapped distributions of many invasive plants of the region, as well as fact sheets on some of the more problematic species.
+Most of the distribution data from this project now are available via EDDMapS (Early Detection & Distribution Mapping System).

 Lázaro-Lobo, A., K. O. Evans, and G. N. Ervin.
 2020.
 Evaluating landscape characteristics of predicted hotspots for plant invasions.
 Invasive Plant Science and Management DOI: 10.1017/inp.2020.21